Musicals101.com

 b.
 July 4, 1895 (New York City) - d.
 Dec.
 17, 1996 (NYC)

-Early in his career, Caesar had two extraordinary successes.
+Early in his career, this songwriter had two extraordinary successes.
 In 1918, he collaborated with composer George Gershwin on a score for The Demitasse Revue.
-The show failed, but one of its songs came to the attention of singer Al Jolson, who interpolated it into the long-running Sinbad (1918) -- "Swanee" became a top selling hit, putting both Gershwin and Caesar on the professional map.
-Caesar's second triumph occurred when he became one of the lyricists for the Vincent Youmans score to No, No, Nanette (1925).
+The show was a quick failure, but one of its songs came to the attention of singer Al Jolson, who interpolated it into the long-running Sinbad (1918).
+"Swanee" became a top-selling hit, putting both Gershwin and Caesar on the professional map.
+Caesar's second mega-triumph occurred when he became one of the lyricists for the Vincent Youmans score to No, No, Nanette (1925).
 "Tea For Two" and "I Want to Be Happy" became lasting standards.
-Yes, Yes Yvette (1927) failed to live up to its cousin.
-Caesar contributed individual songs to hits like Hit the Deck (1927), and translated the score for the long running White Horse Inn (1936), but his complete scores fell flat in more than fifteen other Broadway musical flops.
+Caesar also worked on Yes, Yes Yvette (1927), which failed to live up to its predecessor.
+Caesar contributed individual songs to hits like Hit the Deck (1927), and translated the lyrics for the long running White Horse Inn (1936), but his complete scores fell flat in more than fifteen other Broadway musical flops.

-Caesar's pop songs outshone most of his Broadway efforts.
+Caesar wrote more than 700 songs, and his individual pop songs often outshone those written for complete Broadway scores.
 He penned the lyrics for such Jolson hits as "My Mammy" and "Is It True What They Say About Dixie?"
 In his later years, he reveled in the 1971 rediscovery of No, No Nanette, and enjoyed being the self-appointed spokesperson for a lost era.
-Caesar spent his final decades as something of a forgotten man, always looking to revive public interest in his songs.
+Caesar spent his final decades as something of a forgotten man, always trying tp encourage public interest in his songs.
 He died at age 101, proud to the end that he (unlike George M. Cohan) was truly "born on the 4th of July."

 Cameron, Violet